vfmd/vfmd-spec/spec/for_implementers.md

     sequence_:

     The _line_ would match the _ordered list starter pattern_.
-The matching substring for the first (i.e. outer) paranthesized subexpression in the pattern shall be removed from the beginning of the _line_.
+The matching substring for the first (i.e. outer) parenthesized subexpression in the pattern shall be removed from the beginning of the _line_.
  2. If the _line_ is not the first line of the _ordered list item line